Clean URL: Slug

-The name slug is based on the use of slug by the news media to indicate a short name given to an article for internal use.
-Some systems define a slug as the part of a URL that identifies a page in human-readable keywords, while others use a broader definition emphasizing that legible slugs are more user-friendly.
-It is usually the end part of the URL (specifically of the path / pathinfo part), which can be interpreted as the name of the resource, similar to the basename in a filename or the title of a page.
+A URL slug is usually the end part of the URL, specifically the "path/pathinfo" part, which can be interpreted as the name of the resource (similar to the basename in a filename or the title of a webpage).

+It is often described as the part of a URL that identifies a page in human-readable keywords, while others use a broader definition emphasizing that legible slugs are more user-friendly.

+The name slug is based on the usage by the news media to indicate a short name given to an article for internal use.

 Slugs are typically generated automatically from a page title but can also be entered or altered manually, so that while the page title remains designed for display and human readability, its slug may be optimized for brevity or for consumption by search engines, as well as providing recipients of a shared bare URL with a rough idea of the page's topic.
 Long page titles may also be truncated to keep the final URL to a reasonable length.

 Slugs may be entirely lowercase, with accented characters replaced by letters from the Latin script and whitespace characters replaced by a hyphen or an underscore to avoid being encoded.
 Punctuation marks are generally removed, and some also remove short, common words such as conjunctions.
 For example, the title This, That, and the Other!
 An Outré Collection could have a generated slug of this-that-other-outre-collection.

 Another benefit of URL slugs is the facilitated ability to find a desired page from a long list of URLs without page titles, such as a minimal list of opened tabs exported using a browser extension, and the ability to preview the approximate title of a target page in the browser if hyperlinked without title.

 If a tool to save web pages locally uses the string after the last slash as the default file name, like wget does, a slug makes the file name more descriptive.

-Websites that make use of slugs include Stack Exchange Network with question title after slash, and Instagram with ?taken-by=username URL parameter.
+Websites that make use of slugs include Stack Exchange Network with question title after slash.